 So my goal of doing aeronautical engineering was abandoned, and I took up the role of nascent physicist with gusto.
 The subject was extremely interesting to me.
-The precise predictability of mechanics, the beauty of Maxwell's equations, and the logical and philosophical questioning behind quantum theory became utterly fascinating for me.
+The precise predictability of classical mechanics, the beauty of Maxwell's equations, and the logical and philosophical questioning behind quantum theory became utterly fascinating for me.
 The physics faculty members were outstanding.
 I still remember their names to this day-Richard Mara, Theodore Daniels, Thomas Haskins, Walter Scott, Thomas Hendricksen.
 It is often said that teaching is the most influential of the professions, since as a teacher you affect eternity.
 These folks sure did.